agco/hapi-harvester/README.md

 ## Overview

-Harvester is a Hapi plugin which enables you to quickly define [JSONAPI 1.0](http://jsonapi.org) resources in an easy, boilerplate-free manner.
+Harvester is a Hapi plugin which enables you to define [JSONAPI 1.0](http://jsonapi.org) resources in an easy, boilerplate-free manner.

 ```js
 // bootstrap a hapi server... and register the plugin